OpenModelica/OpenModelica/README-BUILD-RELEASE-NSIS.txt

 to build the OpenModelica setup file on Windows using the NullSoft Scriptable Install System(NSIS)

-NOTE: for checkout of any of the SVN directories you will need this user/pass:
-      user: anonymous
-      pass: none      <- write "none" without quotes here

 00. Checkout the sources from Subversion: https://openmodelica.org/svn/OpenModelica/trunk -> trunk